Regularity conditions in the realisability problem with applications to point processes and random closed sets: Introduction

 We concentrate on two basic examples of the realisability problem: the existence of point processes with given correlation (factorial moment) measure and the existence of a random closed set with given two-point coverage probabilities or contact distribution functions.
-The introduction to the realisability issue for point processes is available in several papers by T.~Kuna, J.~Lebowitz and E.R.~Speer \cite{kun:leb:speer07,kun:leb:speer11}, see also Section \ref{sec:point-processes} of this paper.
-The realisability problem for random closed sets has been widely studied in physics and material science literature, see \cite{jiao:stil:tor07,mar98,tor99,tor06,tor:stel82} and in particular the comprehensive monograph by S.~Torquato \cite{tor02b} and a recent survey by J.~Quintanilla \cite{quin08}.
-If $\rset$ is a random closed set (see Sec.~\ref{sec:reals-under-smoothn} for formal definitions) in a locally compact Hausdorff second countable space $\carrier$, its \emph{one-point covering functions} is defined by
+The introduction to the realisability issue for point processes is available in several papers by Kuna, Lebowitz and Speer \cite{kunlebspeer07,kunlebspeer11}; see also Section~\ref{secpoint-processes} of this paper.
+The realisability problem for random closed sets has been widely studied in physics and material science literature; see \cite{jiaostiltor07,mar98,tor99,tor06,torstel82} and in particular the comprehensive monograph by Torquato \cite{tor02b} and a recent survey by Quintanilla \cite{quin08}.
+If $\xi$ is a random closed set (see Section~\ref{secreals-under-smoothn} for formal definitions) in a locally compact metric space $\mathbb{X}$, its \emph{one-point covering functions} is defined by

 It is easy to characterise all one-point covering functions of random closed sets as follows.